 With a fixed mobile design, your customers are presented with the desktop site when they are viewing the site on device with a display which is 7″ or larger and they are presented with the mobile site when they are viewing the site on a device with a display which is smaller than 7″.
-“What’s wrong with that?”, you might think – well, when the site is being viewed on a tablet with a larger screen (7″ or larger), the user will be forced to navigate a design which was created to be navigated with a mouse and keyboard, on a device which was designed to be navigated using multi touch, whilst constantly having to zoom in and out to see the site properly – RWD will put all of the right.
+“What’s wrong with that?”, you might think – well, when the site is being viewed on a tablet with a larger screen (7″ or larger), the user will be forced to navigate a design which was created to be navigated with a mouse and keyboard, on a device which was designed to be navigated using multi touch, whilst constantly having to zoom in and out to see the site properly – RWD will put all of that right.

 So, aside from the fact that having a Responsive web design will look great and will give your customers a better user experience, what is so good about Responsive Web Design?